ElectronNET/Electron.NET/README.md

 ### Additional DotNet Publish Flags

 For certain scenarios additional `dotnet publish` arguments may be required.
-To add additional publish flags use the `--` flag at the end of your command and add any additional publish flags after.
+To add additional publish flags use the `/dotnet-publish` flag and add any additional publish flags after.
 For example if you want to skip the default nuget restore you can do that like this:

 ```
-electronize build /target osx -- --no-restore
+electronize build /target osx /dotnet-publish --no-restore
 ```

 #### Self-Contained